Justine Tyerman sees the light at Machu Picchu.

 To begin with, we climbed steps and pathways for 20-30 minutes to gain an elevated perspective of the entire site, and grasp the impact that first glimpse would have on hikers as they came over the ridge after four days on the Camino Inca.

-From above, you see the full extent of Machu Picchu and the surrounding terrain.
-It’s a spectacular, heart-stopping sight.
-I had a sense of disbelief that the genius of Inca architecture and engineering, and one of the most famous archaeological sites on the planet, lay literally at my feet.
+From above, you see the full extent of Machu Picchu and surrounding terrain.
+It's a spectacular, heart-stopping sight.
+I had a sense of disbelief that this genius of Inca architecture and engineering, one of the most famous archaeological sites on the planet, lay literally at my feet.

 The Incas built the citadel in the 15th century (1450 to 1460) on the most improbable of sites - a long narrow ridge between the mountains of Machu Picchu and the rhinoceros horn-shaped Wayna Picchu (also known as Huayna Picchu), 2430m above the valley floor.

 On three sides of the ridge there are sheer drops to the valley floor below, where the Urubamba River coils around the foot of the mountains like a snake.

 At the southern end of the city, the Incas cut giant steps into the mountainside to allow the planting and cultivation of crops such as quinoa, maize and potatoes.
 These broad terraces (andenerias) supported by sturdy stone walls also stabilised the steep hillsides and facilitated drainage.
 They are now home to llamas which roam freely around the ruins, much to the delight of visitors.

 The city itself is divided into zones with around 140 buildings and more than 100 flights of stone steps - the Sacred District, where many important temples are located; the District of Priests and Nobility, where dwellings of superior architecture, stonework and size are found; and the Popular District, where those who served the nobles and priests lived in more modest homes.

 The various levels are connected by flights of stone stairs still in excellent condition after centuries.